 White ash falls.

-A miraculous historical figure, Joan of Arc is young, female, a virgin, illiterate and poor and inevitably predestined for sacrifice.
-Her body is the site for communal transference – a totemic vessel for a nation’s anxieties and hopes – and for six centuries, an effigy of gendered violence.
+A miraculous historical figure, Joan of Arc is a teenage girl, a virgin solider, illiterate and poor, predestined for sacrifice.
+Her body is the vessel for a nation’s anxieties – and for six centuries, an effigy of gendered violence.

 “For the past decade the company has refined an aesthetic of theatrical poetry that is unlike any other in Australia.
 For comparison, you’re forced to reach for the dance theatre of Pina Bausch, or the radical, desolating visual language of Romeo Castellucci.” – Alison Croggon, The Monthly